rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 ![user story 3](sprint3pics/pic12.png)

 #### What is the issue?
 This user story had an issue with deleting calendar events from the calendar.
 When a schedule is created it automatically creates a calendar event that shows on the calendar.
 When a schedule is deleted, the calendar event from the calendar should automatically be deleted as well.
-However the calendar event remains on the calendar even after the associated schedule is deleted.
+However the calendar event persists on the calendar even after the associated schedule is deleted.

 ###### Deleting schedule
 ![delete schedule](sprint3pics/pic13.png)